MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 *Templates* are items that represent an advanced starting point for components.
 Templates connect to their enterprise systems & resources, and utilize organization's themes

-In a large organization, there may be many components and template distributed amongst many environments.
+In a large organization, there may be many components and templates distributed amongst many environments.

 The catalog in Power Platform enables developers and makers to: